learning2hash/learning2hash.github.io/_publications/klein2015conditional.markdown

   - {name: "Paper", url: "https://arxiv.org/abs/1503.08848"}
 tags: ['ARXIV', 'Independent']
 ---
-<p>We study the asymptotic behavior of a sum of independent and
-identically distributed random variables conditioned by a sum of independent and identically distributed integer-valued random variables.
+\noindent We study the asymptotic behavior of a sum of independent and identically distributed random variables conditioned by a sum of independent and identically distributed integer-valued random variables.
 We prove a Berry-Esseen bound in a general setting and a large deviation result when the Laplace transform of the underlying distribution is not defined in a neighborhood of zero.
 Then we present several combinatorial applications.
-In particular, we prove a large deviation result for the model of hashing with linear probing.</p>
+In particular, we prove a large deviation result for the model of hashing with linear probing.